Post-acute nurse leaders are facing yet another wave of disruption—and this one might be the biggest opportunity ever.

 2022 has been named “The Year of Change” in nursing, with the charge being led by predictions of increases in demand in home health and a growing importance of staff well-being.
 But at the same time, a survey reviewing the long-term impact of the COVID-19 pandemic has found that about one-third of all nurses are considering leaving the profession.

-Nursing leaders across the country are rethinking their approach to concepts that have been around for decades, including, in particular, PRN pools.
+Nursing leaders across the country are rethinking their approach to concepts that have been around for decades, including, in particular, nursing float pools.

-Po re nata, or PRN nurses are fully licensed nurses who work on an on-call basis instead of as full-time staff.
-Unlike per-diem nurses, PRN nurses are employed by a single unit and are scheduled and guaranteed shifts.
+A float pool nurse is a fully licensed nurse who works on an on-call basis instead of as full-time staff.
+Unlike per-diem nurses, float pool nurses are employed by a single unit and are scheduled and guaranteed shifts.

-Nurses are attracted to PRN positions because of the flexible schedule, higher salaries, ample employment opportunities, and the chance to learn and apply multiple skills across different care environments.
+Nurses are attracted to float pool positions because of the flexible schedule, higher salaries, ample employment opportunities, and the chance to learn and apply multiple skills across different care environments.

-What are the responsibilities of PRN nursing professionals?
+What are the responsibilities of float pool nursing professionals?

 - Collecting data from patients and family.